vondas-network/videobeaux/README.md

 <p align="center"><em>Your friendly multilateral video toolkit built for artists by artists.
 It's your best friend.</em></p>

 ## Available Programs

+An overview of each program can be find in this [YouTube playlist](https://www.youtube.com/watch?v=7i-WaDgBkcI&list=PLmyETqg8KgDcwV3-JnGoAiQyjR764sBI_).

 | Program | Description |
 | -------- | ------- |
 | bad_contrast | Apply a bad constrast effect |